WomenWhoCode/WWCode-London/CONTRIBUTING.md

 The `good first issue` label also indicates that Women Who Code - London Members have committed to providing extra assistance for new contributors.

+## Style Guide for Git Commit Messages :memo:

+**How you can add more value to your contribution logs:**

+- Use the present tense.
+(Example: "Add feature" instead of "Added feature")
+- Use the imperative mood.
+(Example: "Move item to...", instead of "Moves item to...")
+- Limit the first line (also called the Subject Line) to _50 characters or less_.
+- Capitalize the Subject Line.
+- Separate subject from body with a blank line.
+- Do not end the subject line with a period.
+- Wrap the body at _72 characters_.
+- Use the body to explain the _what_, _why_, _vs_, and _how_.

 ## Best practices